Images from the History of Medicine (IHM)

 Due to the NLM originating as the Army Medical Library, a large portion of the History of Medicine Division's holdings have a military focus or influence.
 Many images were produced during wartime (U.S. Civil War through Korean War) and include facilities; doctors and nurses; soldiers and other patients with various injuries and conditions; tools, techniques, and procedures; and medical transport methods.
 Public health, nursing, dentistry, pharmacology, and related fields are also well-represented.

-About one-third of the over 70,000 images in IHM are portraits and group portraits in multiple formats.
+About one-third of the images in IHM are portraits and group portraits in multiple formats.
 They represent physicians, anatomists, botanist, dentists, pharmacists, nurses, chemists, and others who have contributed through the centuries to medicine and the health sciences.